Health & Safety

 In addition, toddlers and young children who don’t know better and are naturally curious may open the trash cans in your house and stick their hands inside.

-From this perspective a diaper pail or nappy bin is much more effective and hygienic, because with their secure locking mechanism neither pets nor young children can get into the pail.
+From this perspective a diaper pail or nappy bin is much more effective and hygienic, because with their secure locking mechanism neither pets nor young children can get into it.

 Convenience / Ease of Disposal

-Another key benefit of using a diaper pail is that you don’t need to throw the diaper in a trash can each time.
+Another key benefit is that you don’t need to throw the diaper in a trash can each time.

-With a diaper pail you can change your baby’s diaper and then bend down and dispose of it in the pail, all while your baby lies on their changing pad.
+With a diaper pail you can change your baby’s diaper and then bend down and dispose of it, all while your baby lies on their changing pad.

 This is clearly more convenient and quicker that having to tie the diaper in a disposable diaper bag and throw this into your kitchen trash can.